 The Austrian climate is temperate, with variations across the country and especially between valleys and highlands.
 Winters can be severe and the temperatures rise significantly during the summer, with the southeastern part of the country experiencing near-Mediterranean weather.

 April and November tend to be the wettest months and abundant precipitation results in a great wealth of flora and fauna.

 Tourists from all over the world travel to Austria to explore its charming mountain villages, Alpine landscapes and culture-rich capital Vienna, home to magnificent imperial palaces and theatres and residence of some of history’s greatest minds including Mozart, Freud, and Strauss.

 Lovers of both the great outdoors and historical cities will find Austria to be an ideal destination: from winter sports and summer hiking in the Alps to sightseeing in Vienna, there is something for everyone in Austria.
 In 2007, Austria ranked 9th worldwide for international tourism.

 Health Information for Austria

 Health standards are very high in Austria as in most of the Schengen territory.
-Non-EU citizens are not covered by the Austrian national health service so they are recommended to purchase travel insurance that can cover potential medical costs in case of an emergency.
+However, non-EU citizens are not covered by the Austrian national health service so they are recommended to purchase travel insurance that can cover potential medical costs in case of an emergency.

-Health advice for international tourists traveling to Austria include:
+Health advice for international tourists travelling to Austria include: